TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

   new_branch         b6aee96 generic branch to test git branch -vv, don't keep this
 ```

 The first column lists your local branches (the * indicates your current branch).
 The second column is the unique hash that identifies the commit of the tip of that branch (technically, it's only the beginning of the hash, but it suffices to identify the commit).
-If the local branch is tracking from an 'upstream' remote branch, this will be specified in brackets in the third column as `[<remote_repo>/<remote_tracking_branch>]`.
+If the local branch is tracking a remote branch, this will be specified in brackets in the third column as `[<remote_repo>/<remote_tracking_branch>]`.
 If there is a colon after the branch name with either "ahead N" or "behind M" (or both), this describes whether the tip of the local branch has additional commits that the remote does not, and vice versa.
-If there are no brackets, the branch is not tracking an upstream.
+If there are no brackets, the branch is not tracking anything.

 #### git pull

-If you have a branch which is "behind" the upstream by some number of commits, yours is out of date, and you should update with:
+If you have a branch which is "behind" the remote branch it is tracking by some number of commits, then yours is out of date and you should update it with:

 ```
 git checkout <outdated-branch>
 git pull
 ```

-The `git pull` command defaults to the designated "upstream" branch of the current branch.
-If the current branch does not have an upstream, or if you want to pull from a different remote branch (e.g, if `origin/dev` was updated and you want your `<local-feature-branch>` to pull in those updates), you can set it explicitly:
+The `git pull` command defaults to the remote tracking branch of the current branch (whatever was in the brackets above).
+If the current branch is not tracking anything, or if you want to pull from a different remote branch (e.g, if `origin/dev` was updated and you want your `<local-feature-branch>` to pull in those updates), you can set it explicitly:

 ```
 git checkout <local-feature-branch>